European coastal town with historic buildings

 France, Italy, Spain, Portugal, Greece and Monaco can all be right.
 They are right for different people.
 A country that looks perfect for three summer weeks can be wrong for tax residency, schools, healthcare, winter life, banking or citizenship ambitions.

 The serious move starts by deciding what the European base is supposed to do: family life, retirement, a post-exit pied-a-terre, a second passport pathway, a property acquisition, an advisor-led family plan, or a softer landing outside the US.
 The answer changes the route.
+If nobody in the room owns the whole sequence yet, read who to hire: immigration lawyer, relocation agency or private office, then take the pre-move decision audit to see the right order for your situation.

 The 90-day wall